Table of Contents

 Nesco Snackmaster Pro FD-75A

-A bestseller on Amazon, the Nesco Snackmaster has a rating of 4.5 with a massive 2433 reviews.
+A bestseller on Amazon, the Nesco Snackmaster has a very good rating with a lot of reviews.
 There is good reason for its popularity.
 The first is the price.
 The Snackmaster retails for less than $60, making it a bargain for anyone who wants a highly effective dehydrator.
 It may not have all of the features of a premium model, but it does a great job of drying fruits and veg in under 12 hours.

 The Snackmaster utilizes a patented Converga-flow system, which creates horizontal and vertical airflow with a top-mounted fan.
 It has 600 watts of power, enough to reach temperatures of 95-160 Fahrenheit, and an adjustable thermostat for more control.